alex-esc/setupesc/README.md

 3. Search for any file or program on the pop-up

 Later you can right lick on launchy to change the hotkey to call the search function, I personally use CONTROL + ESCAPE.

+## Installing setupesc

+Download setupesc and un-zip it then open the folder called setupesc and click on the file called 'installer.bat'

+This will create a new folder on your documents folder, the new folder will be named 'setupesc' and it will make this program run on startup.

+## Uninstalling setupesc

+To uninstall Setupesc go to my documents and find the folder called setupesc, it will have a copy of the repository, on it you must click on 'un-installer.bat' to uninstall the program, this will delete all trace of the program on your computer.

+When the unsinstalling process begins explorer.exe will restart.

+## Copying setupesc on another computer

+If you wish to copy the installer on a USB drive to install it on a different computer you need to copy the entire 'setupesc' folder instead of only copping the installer, this is because the installer needs the rest of the files on 'setupesc'.

+Remember that the folder 'setupesc' is inside 'my documents'.

 ## How to make your own shortcuts